Fiduciary & Estate

 Personal Representative.
 In circumstances where there isn't a family member to carry out your final wishes or your estate is complicated or potentially sensitive and you don’t wish to burden a family member, WE Trust Company acts as a named representative in a Will as executor to guide the estate though probate.

-Attorney-in-Fact (AIF).
-WE Trust Company is named as AIF under a DPOA to assist you in your personal business dealings when you aren't able to act on your own behalf or have other significant priorities.
+Agent under Durable Power of Attorney.
+WE Trust Company is named as Agent under a DPOA to assist you in your personal business dealings when you aren't able to act on your own behalf or have other significant priorities.

 Trustee.
 We Trust Company, as an independent Trustee, administers a Trust set up for beneficiaries.
 We manage the Trust, but not the Trust's funds.
 We partner with financial advisors to appropriately invest and monitor Trust assets.

 Working With Attorneys & Financial Advisors & Probate Attorneys

 Working with Probate Attorneys.
 We expeditiously gather and deliver the required information to help settle your Estate in an efficient and timely manner.

 Working with Estate Planning Attorneys.
 Think of your attorney as an architect, and the estate planning documents she’s prepared for you as your “blueprints”, we are the general contractor.
 We ensure that what has been outlined by your attorney, according to your wishes, gets done.